top of page

 the mount

-The city of Rio de Janeiro is known worldwide for its natural beauty and picturesque landscapes that attract huge tourist potential.
-The stunning postcards are often a distraction from the big issues and stories that can lie beneath the green of the dense forests and natural parks that populate much of the city.
-This is the case of Monte Cardoso Fontes, a sacred place for evangelicals and located within the Tijuca Forest Park, one of the most famous tourist spots and which is in the heart of Rio de Janeiro linking two of the main neighborhoods of the city.
+The city of Rio de Janeiro is renowned worldwide for its natural beauty and picturesque landscapes, attracting immense tourist potential.
+The captivating postcards often serve as a distraction from the profound issues and stories that may lie beneath the lush greenery of the dense forests and natural parks that characterize much of the city.
+This holds true for Monte Cardoso Fontes, a sacred site for evangelicals located within the Tijuca Forest Park—one of the city's most famous tourist spots and situated in the heart of Rio de Janeiro, linking two of its primary neighborhoods.

-In a small gap in the protection grid that borders the Grajaú-Jacarepaguá highway, one of the main roads in the city, it is the entrance to a sacred world for spiritual transcendence.
-A secret place and unknown to the general population, but not to evangelicals.
-It is at the Sacred Mount Cardoso Fontes that the faithful seek to be closer to God.
-Nature shows itself as a character and also as a tool to reach the spiritual or extra-physical realm.
-At the site, we have the meeting of Baruch Spinoza's philosophy when he says that God is nature or God is in nature, with biblical teachings from the Old Testament.
-It's this conceptual mix that makes the place, if not very special, at least very interesting.
+In a small opening within the protective grid bordering the Grajaú-Jacarepaguá highway—one of the city's main thoroughfares—lies the entrance to a sacred realm, a sanctuary for spiritual transcendence.
+A clandestine and unfamiliar place to the general population, it holds profound significance for evangelicals.
+The Sacred Mount Cardoso Fontes is where the faithful seek closeness to God, where nature manifests itself as both a character and a tool to access the spiritual or extra-physical realm.
+The site embodies a convergence of Baruch Spinoza's philosophy, asserting that God is nature or within nature, with teachings from the Old Testament.
+This conceptual amalgamation renders the place, if not overtly special, at least exceedingly intriguing.

-Given all this controversy, the evangelical population, which is mostly made up of a peripheral, “favelados” and low-income population, is usually portrayed on top of stereotypes and without any depth.
-The project's intention is to break with the usual and try to see through the noise the faith that really moves people.
-This sacred mount is practically a secret place, and it seems an attempt to challenge the dogmas of the religion itself and abandon the churches, and be integrated with nature.
-The visual approach is intended to create a timeless environment or if time is suspended and for a brief moment we can breathe and focus on what is really important.
-The mysteries and diverse expressions of nature are interpreted by evangelicals as divine signs and turn any moment into strong metaphors.
-The ambition of the images is to make the viewer enter a journey between the mystical and the real, just like a Fellini film, as mentioned above.
-It is extremely necessary to understand an exponentially growing population, to raise questions through changing perspectives to understand the thinking of the other.
-A way to open a window in time and thus make it possible to understand Brazil.
+Amidst all the controversy, the evangelical population, primarily composed of peripheral, favela-dwelling, and low-income individuals, is often portrayed through stereotypes and without depth.
+The project aims to challenge these stereotypes, offering a nuanced perspective of the faith that genuinely motivates people.
+The sacred mount, essentially a clandestine space, appears as an endeavor to challenge the dogmas of the religion itself, urging believers to abandon traditional churches and integrate with nature.
+The visual approach seeks to create a timeless ambiance—a suspension of time for a brief moment to allow viewers to breathe and focus on what truly matters.
+The mysteries and diverse expressions of nature are interpreted by evangelicals as divine signs, transforming any moment into potent metaphors.
+The images aspire to immerse the viewer in a journey between the mystical and the real, reminiscent of a Fellini film, as previously mentioned.
+Understanding this exponentially growing population requires raising questions and altering perspectives to grasp the mindset of others—an avenue to open a window in time and, consequently, comprehend Brazil.

 bottom of page